French host families

 Visa and immigration : Students who are not UE citizens must apply for an exchange student visa at the French Consulate of their home country.
 Once in France, the students who turn 18 during their homestay have to register at the OFII (French integration and immigration office) when they get to their host family’s home.
 At the end of the program, students must return to their home country at the date planned by P.I.E and the sending office.

 Language & orientation camp : In August PIE organizes a one week long intensive language course.
 The language camp takes place in Paris.

 All the students attend a 2 day-orientation camp, including a visit of Paris.
 At the end of the orientation, the students go to their host family by train, plane or are picked up directly from the camp.

 Pocket money : Students need about 200 euros per month.
 If they bring a Credit Card, VISA is the best.
 Students must avoid carrying cash but bring traveller’s cheques « American Express » in Euros instead.
 Students are responsible for their personal expenses outside of the host family’s home, and should not be left without pocket money.

 Field trip : PIE organizes a one week trip on the Riviera (1,5 mile from Monaco) during spring vacation.
 Cost is about 450 euros.
 The price includes accommodation, breakfast and dinner.
 2 or 3 escorts are responsible for the group.
 Students will visit well known cities such as Monaco, Nice and enjoy the sun and the beaches of the south of France !

 Area representative : The volunteer representative will contact the student on a regular basis and check how things are going.
 It is recommended that the student also keeps in touch with his/her rep regularly, even if everything is going well.
 Most representatives don’t speak English.

-Arrival : arrival in France are at the end of August, early November and end of January.
+Arrival : arrival in France are at the end of August or end of January.